clickonmedia/laravel-long-running-tasks/README.md

 The package has a way of preventing task to run indefinitely.

-When a task is not completed in the amount of time specified in the `keep_checking_for_in_seconds` key of the `long-running-tasks-monitor` config file, it will not run again, and marked as `didNotComplete`.
+When a task is not completed in the amount of time specified in the `keep_checking_for_in_seconds` key of the `long-running-tasks` config file, it will not run again, and marked as `didNotComplete`.

 You can customize that timespan on a specific task.